Category: Pennine Way

 The northern Derbyshire Dales but there seem to be longer walks there than in their southern counterparts if what's in Cicerone's White Peak Walks: The Northern Dales (again by Mark Richards).
 Still, they offer possibilities for shorter days that I feel inclined to investigate, especially those that are near at hand to those using public transport.
 One's that catch my notice are possibilities near Tideswell, Castleton and Bradwell since I haven't been around those parts for a while.

-For when longer hours of daylight are restored to us again, there’s Vertebrate Publishing’s Day Walks in the Peak District by Norman Taylor and Barry Pope.
-These aren’t limited to the White Peak with Dark Peak routes also included.
+For when longer hours of daylight are restored to us again, there's Vertebrate Publishing's Day Walks in the Peak District by Norman Taylor and Barry Pope.
+These aren't limited to the White Peak with Dark Peak routes also included.
 However, they will fill a day nicely and without having to cut out a leisurely midday lunch either.
-One suggestion in there takes in Longnor and Crowdecote and that involves a deep sided valley that hosts the upper reaches of the River Dove.
-There are plenty of others that I could use though and an earlier start is a possibility since the Peak District is on my doorstep.
+One suggestion in that collection takes in Longnor and Crowdecote and that involves a deep-sided valley that hosts the upper reaches of the River Dove.
+There are plenty of others that I could use though, and an earlier start is a possibility since the Peak District is on my doorstep.

 For walks that are even closer by me, there's Eastern Cheshire Walks: From Peak to Plain by Graham Beech from Sigma Leisure.
 Having had a trot home from Bollington that took in the Saddle of Kerridge and Tegg's Nose on a wonderfully sunny afternoon.
 It left me wondering why I don't make more of the local area and why it is that some nearby hummocks only get an annual visit when I should do better than that.
 Maybe I need to peruse this little green book a few times in an effort to address that state of affairs.

 Speaking of a certain remiss, the western side of Cheshire always seems to be devoid of my attention.
-The idea of walking from Frodsham to Delamere train station along the Sandstone Trail has occurred to me but things have got no further than that.
-That trail has its own guide too in the form of Walking Cheshire’s Sandstone Trail by Tony Bowerman.
-This is an attractive glossily presented affair from Northern Eye Books and it looks as if needs more than has been the case up to now.
-As that were not enough, there’s also Walks in West Cheshire and Wirral by Jen Darling from the same publisher.
+The idea of walking from Frodsham to Delamere train station along the Sandstone Trail has occurred to me, but things have got no further than that.
+That trail has its own guide too in the form of Walking Cheshire's Sandstone Trail by Tony Bowerman.
+This is an attractive, glossily presented affair from Northern Eye Books, and it looks as if it needs more than has been the case up to now.
+As that were not enough, there's also Walks in West Cheshire and Wirral by Jen Darling from the same publisher.
 Some of the walks in there are short too, which could be handy for a quick sortie.
-That’s not all either because Mara Books, an imprint of Northern Eye Books, have produced Circular Walks around the Sandstone Trail by Carl Rogers so I should not be short of walking ideas for a part of Cheshire that I scarcely have frequented up to now.
+That's not all either, since Mara Books, an imprint of Northern Eye Books, have produced Circular Walks around the Sandstone Trail by Carl Rogers, so I should not be short of walking ideas for a part of Cheshire that I scarcely have frequented up to now.

 All in all, there should be plenty from the above to fuel shorter and longer escapades in Derbyshire, Staffordshire and Cheshire.
 With those shorter hours of daylight around the corner, they could have a use.
-What needs doing is not to make the walks feel longer than they are and to summon the energy needed to get out of doors in the first place.
-Sometimes life events and weather forestall that but my design of at least one walk per month has been bearing up well since May so here’s hoping.
+All that needs doing now is not to make the walks feel longer than they are and to summon the energy needed to get outside in the first place.
+Sometimes life events and weather forestall that but my design of at least one walk per month has been bearing up well since May, so here's hoping.

 Last week, I picked up a copy of the latest edition of Country Walking and it features ideas with which I have been toying for a while.
 High Cup Nick and Teesdale on the Pennine Way are among these as is a circular walk from Ingleton that takes in Twisleton Scars and Ingleborough, yet another route that I'd like to reprise.
 Even, nearby Shutlingsloe and Tegg's Nose get a look in too so Cheshire's hill country does not get neglected either.